Adoption: Frequently Asked Questions

 The waiting time for an international adoption varies by program and is subject to change.
 Please visit the web pages for our international programs for specific information on waiting times.

 Family & Children’s Agency is one of the largest agencies in Connecticut.
 We have been doing international and domestic adoptions for many years.
 Members of our staff were instrumental in framing the Connecticut Identified Adoption Laws and have served on the Executive Board of the Connecticut Council on Adoption.
 Family & Children’s Agency has many contacts throughout the United States to assist us in interstate adoptions.
 We have placed nearly 2,000 children from Korea since the program began in 1982.
-We have developed specialized programs for adoption in China and Taiwan with our own translators and bi-lingual coordinators who are in frequent contact with the foreign officials.
+We have developed specialized programs for adoption in China with our own translators and bi-lingual coordinators who are in frequent contact with the foreign officials.

 The home study cost is $1,950.
 All other costs vary according not only to the adoption program you choose, but also the auxiliary costs.
 When budgeting for adoption, it’s important to be aware of related expenses, such as immigration documents, travel, medical evaluations, translations, long distance calls, possible attorney fees, and perhaps living expenses while at your out-of-state or foreign destination.
 The placement fee is paid to the U.S. adoption agency that places the child with you.
 This may be Family & Children’s Agency or an out-of-state agency, but never both.
 If you reside outside Connecticut or New York your home study fee will be set by your local adoption agency.